-Internet has become an indispensable tool for citizens to express their views and fight for their rights, but online privacy and freedom are becoming part of the civic space we see shrinking worldwide.
-Technological advances can facilitate global collaboration and social innovation, yet also help states and groups to repress, survey, and censor human rights defenders in unprecedented ways.
-People are increasingly arrested for publishing, sharing, even “liking” content online, and authoritarian governments are using ever more sophisticated ways to curb freedom of speech.
-Those most at risk are often not well equipped to defend themselves digitally and have limited capacity to anticipate risks and know how to respond if a threat or attack occurs.
+Internet has become an indispensable tool for citizens to express their views and fight for their rights.
+But online privacy and freedom are becoming part of the civic space we see shrinking worldwide.
+Technological advances can further global collaboration and social innovation.
+Yet they also help states and groups to repress, survey, and censor human rights defenders in unprecedented ways.
+People are increasingly arrested for publishing, sharing, even “liking” content online.
+And authoritarian governments are using ever more sophisticated ways to curb freedom of speech.
+Those most at risk are often not well equipped to defend themselves digitally, with limited capacity to anticipate risks and know how to respond if a threat or attack occurs.